-How do you choose the right number of days for your Perth Itinerary?
-This is always a hard question to answer! perth is like a mini Australia in many ways – It has wine, wildlife, beaches, great food and nature in all its glory.
+Wondering how many days to spend in Perth?
+This is always a hard question to answer.
+Perth is like a mini Australia in many ways – It has wine, wildlife, beaches, great food and nature in all its glory.

-Ideally, visit Perth for at least 3 days.
-Even better visit for 5 days.
-Or visit for 7 days and add in some of Perth’s biggest and best day trips (like a Rottnest Island Day Trip) whilst still sleeping in the same boutique hotel every night!
+Ideally, visit Perth for at least three days.
+Even better visit for five days.
+Or visit for seven days and add in some of Perth’s biggest and best day trips (like a Rottnest Island Day Trip) whilst still sleeping in the same boutique hotel every night.

-You can then move activities around between the different days as works best for your planned Perth itineraries.
+You can then move activities around between the different days as works best for your planned Perth travel itinerary.

 - Perth Itinerary: How to get to Perth and get around